Daniel Lalhlimpuia

-Daniel Lalhlimpuia (born 12 September 1997) is an Indian professional footballer who plays as a forward for RoundGlass Punjab in the I-League.
+Daniel Lalhlimpuia (born 12 September 1997) is an Indian professional footballer who plays as a forward for Indian Super League club Jamshedpur.

 A product of the AIFF Elite Academy, Lalhlimpuia made his professional debut for Bengaluru in 2016.
 He was considered one of the most promising players in his age group and was named captain of the national under-19 side in 2015.
 He made his senior international debut in September 2016 against Puerto Rico.

 Career

 Early career

 Born in the village of Serchhip, Mizoram, Lalhlimpuia started playing football in his village and for his school.
 While playing for his school team he was called in for a trial with the Chandigarh Football Academy which he was successful in.
 At the Chandigarh Football Academy, Lalhlimpuia was under the coaching of Harjinder Singh.
 In 2012, during the Administrators Challenge Cup, Lalhlimpuia ended as the tournament top scorer, scoring 19 goals.
 He stayed with the Chandigarh Football Academy until 2013 when he was selected to join the AIFF Elite Academy.